Nguyen-Hoa/feature-vis/topics/activation_maximization.md

 Result of maximized image for *fc8-340*, with activation value over 200,000.

 The experiments above do not show the potential of this method because it lacks important regularizing features listed in the previous section.
-Therefore the interpretability of the following results are high, and do not aid in the understanding of the network.
+Therefore the uninterpretability of the following results are high, and do not aid in the understanding of the network.